What Size Tankless Water Heater Do I Need?

 • Bathtub: 4-6 GPM

-In this example, if you use low flow shower heads, your peak use is 5 GPM.
-But, take into consideration the temperature rise needed of your groundwater.
+In this example, if you use low-flow shower heads, your peak use is 5 GPM.
+Consider the temperature rise needed for your groundwater.
 If you want your hot water to be 120 degrees Fahrenheit and you’re starting at 40 degrees from the groundwater, you’ll need a tankless unit that can match it.

-In a Minnesota winter, a tankless unit with 200,000 BTUs should be able to easily supply 3 fixtures simultaneously.
+In a Minnesota winter, a tankless unit with 200,000 BTUs should be able to easily supply three fixtures simultaneously.